HariSekhon/Knowledge-Base/ci-cd.md

   - lacks GitHub Actions marketplace
   - self-hosted [runners](https://docs.gitlab.com/runner/) can be run on Kubernetes
   - 400 free build minutes a month
-    - has dropped this to 3rd place and relegated this to a legacy CI/CD for open source folks
+    - has dropped this to 3rd place and relegated this to a legacy CI/CD for open source
   - do not use unless you're going Enterprise and are forced to use it
 - [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) -
 the weakest repo provider and weakest CI/CD system
   - not as many features